-- iv.
-Masks worn by all people at all times in environment (except for people in the act of "live wrestling")

-- v.
-Workout gear laundered daily

-- vi.
-Additional equipment sanitized

 - c.
 Environment

 - i.
 Locker rooms

 - 1. Socially distant

 - 2. Masks remain on

 - 3. At beginning of practice only, go home to shower and change out

 - a.
 Schools in hybrid

 - i.
 In person students may use lockers to prepare

 - ii.
 Virtual students should (if permitted by LEA policy) prepare at home

 - ii.
 Mat spacing

 - 1. 40' x 40' +/- practice mat divided (large programs may have and use multiple mats provided same protocol followed)

 - a.
 4 15' x 15' quadrants

 - b.
 10' buffer between each quadrant

 - c.
 4 wrestlers (cohort) drill in each quadrant

 - d.
 2 wrestlers (subsets of cohort) "live" in each quadrant

 - iii.
 Athletes

 - 1. While on Mat (45 min +/-)

 - a.
 Practice groups (one on mat, one off)

 - b.
 Divided into cohorts of 4 permanent partners (day long, year-long), each in their own mat quadrant

 - i.
 Drilling

 - ii.
 Live wrestling (no masks only at this time)

 - c.
 No more than 16 athletes on the mat (4 cohorts)

 - d.
-Nor more than 8 athletes on the mat during live wrestling
+No more than 8 athletes on the mat during live wrestling

 - e.
 Contact

 - i.
 No more than 12 minutes, total, of live wrestling (masks off)

 - ii.
 No more than 12 minutes, total, partnered skill drilling (masks on)

 - f.
 Non-Contact

 - i.
 20 +/- minutes instruction and individual drilling

 - 2. While off Mat (45 min +/-)

 - a.
 Individual strength and endurance training

 - i.
 Body weight strength training

 - ii.
 Calisthenics and running

 - iii.
 No athlete-to-athlete contact

 - iv.
 Outdoor advised whenever possible

-5. Competition Protocols
+4. Competition Protocols

 - a.
 All schools will use the screening protocol - b.
 Hygiene - i.
 Mat disinfected before meet and after every match (two mats recommended to reduce time between matches and total time spent in gym) - ii.
 Disinfecting skin foam, wipes, and hand sanitizer provided - iii.
-Masks worn by all people at all times in environment (except for people in the act of "live wrestling")

-- iv.
-Competition gear laundered

-- v.
-Additional equipment sanitized
+Masks worn by all people at all times in environment.
+In alignment with DPH requirements for moderate risk indoor sports, all indoor track participants will wear a close-fitting face mask that covers the nose and mouth. - iv.
+Competition gear laundered - v.
+Additional equipment sanitized - vi.

-- vi.
 No contact between anyone (scorers, officials, coaches, athletes) other than two specified competitors